metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1beta1_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

-<a id="nestedatt--spec--reload_tools_image"></a>
-### Nested Schema for `spec.reload_tools_image`

-Required:

-- `mount_point` (String) Specifies the directory path in the container where the tools-related files are to be copied.
-This field is typically used with an emptyDir volume to ensure a temporary, empty directory is provided at pod creation.

-Optional:

-- `tool_configs` (Attributes List) Specifies a list of settings of init containers that prepare tools for dynamic reload. (see [below for nested schema](#nestedatt--spec--reload_tools_image--tool_configs))

-<a id="nestedatt--spec--reload_tools_image--tool_configs"></a>
-### Nested Schema for `spec.reload_tools_image.tool_configs`

-Optional:

-- `as_container_image` (Boolean) Indicates whether the tool image should be used as the container image for a sidecar.
-This is useful for large tool images, such as those for C++ tools, which may depend on numerous libraries (e.g., *.so files).
-If enabled, the tool image is deployed as a sidecar container image.
-Examples: '''yaml reloadToolsImage: mountPoint: /kb_tools toolConfigs: - name: kb-tools asContainerImage: true image:  apecloud/oceanbase:4.2.0.0-100010032023083021 '''  generated containers: '''yaml initContainers: - name: install-config-manager-tool image: apecloud/kubeblocks-tools:${version} command: - cp - /bin/config_render - /opt/tools volumemounts: - name: kb-tools mountpath: /opt/tools  containers: - name: config-manager image: apecloud/oceanbase:4.2.0.0-100010032023083021 imagePullPolicy: IfNotPresent command: - /opt/tools/reloader - --log-level - info - --operator-update-enable - --tcp - '9901' - --config - /opt/config-manager/config-manager.yaml volumemounts: - name: kb-tools mountpath: /opt/tools '''
-- `command` (List of String) Specifies the command to be executed by the init container.
-- `image` (String) Specifies the tool container image.
-- `name` (String) Specifies the name of the init container.

-<a id="nestedatt--spec--script_configs"></a>
-### Nested Schema for `spec.script_configs`

-Required:

-- `script_config_map_ref` (String) Specifies the reference to the ConfigMap containing the scripts.

-Optional:

-- `namespace` (String) Specifies the namespace for the ConfigMap.
-If not specified, it defaults to the 'default' namespace.